vinlin24/strutils/README.md

 The tokenization of the input string is as follows:

-* If provided as command line arguments, they are treated directly as the tokens to use.
+    - If provided as command line arguments, they are treated directly as the tokens to use.
 This means you should watch out for the quoting and whitespace rules of the shell used to invoke this script.
-* If provided through stdin, the input is tokenized according to the rule of Python's str.split() method (unless -1/--one-token is provided, which forces the input to be treated as a single string).
+    - If provided through stdin, the input is tokenized according to the rule of Python's str.split() method (unless -1/--one-token is provided, which forces the input to be treated as a single string).

 EXAMPLES:

-    $ ./spread hello there
+    $ spread hello there
     h e l l o   t h e r e

-    $ echo -e 'general\tkenobi' | ./spread --char-sep _ --word-sep ' '
+    $ echo -e 'general\tkenobi' | spread --char-sep _ --word-sep ' '
     g_e_n_e_r_a_l k_e_n_o_b_i